Identify the recessive phenotype.

 | Sickle cell (parts of West Africa) | highlights selection | elevated q | heterozygote advantage |

 Sickle cell caveat: malaria zones maintain the sickle allele partly because heterozygotes survive better—that is heterozygote advantage, so selection violates Hardy-Weinberg even though the equations still help you interpret measurements.
+See types of natural selection.

-How Hardy-Weinberg appears on the AP Biology exam
+How Hardy-Weinberg Appears on the AP Biology Exam

 Hardy-Weinberg questions reward careful algebra tied to biological meaning—expect both multiple-choice and FRQ-sized prompts.